dotnet/docs-aspire/docs/deployment/k8s-deployment.md

       terminationGracePeriodSeconds: 180
 ```

-You can use the Aspirate tool to create the Kubernetes manifest and containers and deploy them to a cluster.
+You can use the Aspirate tool to create the Kubernetes manifest files and containers and deploy them to a cluster.

 ## Install Aspirate